denisandroid/denisandroid/FULL_README.md

   - Pascal middle <b>(2012-2013)</b>

 ### Frameworks and Libraries
+> [!NOTE]
-<b>This section is in the process of restoring time events and appeared much later than this page!!!!</b>
+> This section is in the process of restoring time events and appeared much later than this page!!
+>
 - **Experience (only Rust)**
   - Rust (Web): Axum <b>(2022-2025)</b>, Nickel <b>(2019)</b>
   - Rust (Desktop): GTK <b>(2023-2025)</b>, LVQL <b>(2023, 2025)</b>